incrementalcapitalist/accumulationindications/README.md

 - Manages the overall state of the application
 - Handles user input for stock symbols
 - Fetches stock data from the Alpha Vantage API
-- Renders the StockQuote and AccumulationIndications components
+- Renders the various indicator components based on user selection

 ### StockQuote.tsx